Printer ink costs, explained

 The simplest answer to this question is: a lot.
 Measured by the ounce, printer ink is more expensive than gold – and prices for replacement cartridges are pushed up by a variety of factors, including:

-Research and development costs: there’s a lot still to be explored in the world of print technology, but this discovery takes time, effort and resources.
+Research and development costs: from improving quality and performance to maximising sustainability, there’s a lot still to be explored in the world of print technology.
+However, this discovery takes time, effort and resources.
 Ink development alone requires the work of vast teams of technicians and PhD chemists, and this is often funded by sales.

 Compatibility: cartridges are fitted with chips that are read by the printer on installation, which means certain cartridges only work with certain machines.
-This exclusivity contributes to the increased cost.
+This exclusivity contributes to the increased cost at face value – but using non-genuine ink may cost you more in the long term (more on this later).

 Tandem cartridges: many printers only work when all four colours – cyan, yellow, magenta and black – have colour in, so all cartridges have to be replaced at once.